Get our weekly newsletter for the latest in money news, credit card offers + more ways to save

 You can get value out of most any rewards program if you make use of it.
 Consider these factors to help you determine the program you’ll benefit from most.

 So long as you pick a credit card that fits your financial habits and redeem on purchases that you value, you’ll find that most credit card rewards programs have something valuable to offer.
-And if you’re looking for a program that is more specialized, consider one of our picks above.
-Just make sure to manage your various credit cards responsibly.
+And if you’re looking for a program that is more specialized, you can check out the best hotel loyalty programs and best airline loyalty programs to see if one better suits your needs — or would make for a great addition to your existing loyalty membership.

 Steven Dashiell is a credit cards writer at Finder.
 He's worked on 250 Finder articles and counting, helping readers embrace and maximize credit cards.
 Backed by nearly a decade of research and reporting experience, Steve's work can be seen on Debt.com, CreditCards.com and Lifehacker.